Foreign Interests in Sponsored Programs

-- A visiting scholar working in a U.S. lab/site on the NIH project
+A visiting scholar working in a U.S. lab/site on the NIH project

-As you know, with respect to disclosing financial interests for conflict of interest review, you are not required to disclose the following (also see GIM 10):
+With respect to disclosing financial interests for conflict of interest review, you are not required to disclose the following domestic sources of income (also see GIM 10):

 - Income from seminars, lectures, or teaching engagements sponsored by the University, a federal, state, or local government agency, an Institution of Higher Education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of Higher Education; or

 - Income from service on advisory committees or review panels for the University, a federal, state, or local government agency, an Institution of Higher Education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of Higher Education.

 NIH has reminded the research community that these exclusions are limited to U.S. Institutions of higher education or a federal, state, or local government agency within the U.S. Therefore, all financial interests, including those received for the activities excluded in the U.S., must be disclosed if they are from a foreign institution of higher education or the government of another country.